JackelinDePaz/unemployment/syllabus.md

 ### Readings

 Research articles and books will be assigned as readings before each lecture.
 These readings cover important background material, on which the lectures are based.
-All the readings are available at https://www.pascalmichaillat.org/t1.html.
+The readings are available at https://pascalmichaillat.org/c1/.
 You should go over the readings according to the following schedule:

 1. Before Monday 31 January: readings 1–3
 2. Before Wednesday 2 February: reading 4